Rouleina attrita

-The softskin smooth-head (Rouleina attrita), also called the softskin slickhead, is a species of fish in the family Alepocephalidae.
+Rouleina attrita, the softskin smooth-head or softskin slickhead, is a species of fish in the family Alepocephalidae.

 Its specific name is from the Latin attrīta ("bruised, worn away"), presumably referring to the mutilated or decomposed state of the type specimens.

 Description

-The softskin smooth-head is black, measuring up to 42 cm.
+Rouleina attrita is black, measuring up to 42 cm.
 Its upper jaw reaches to behind the eye, and it has a lateral line of 43–48 photophores.
 It has 43–46 vertebrae.
 Its scales are deciduous and its skin contains small fluid-filled compartments.
 Its eyes contain convexiclivate temporal foveae containing densely packed ganglia.

 Habitat

-The softskin smooth-head is engybenthic or bathypelagic, meaning that it swims near the seafloor, living at depths of 450–2300 m.
+Rouleina attrita is engybenthic or bathypelagic, meaning that it swims near the seafloor, living at depths of 450–2300 m.
 It has been recorded in all non-polar seas.

 Behaviour

 Its testes are ribbon-like, in convoluted folds but never in discrete lobes.
 Its eggs are large, up to 3.2 mm in diameter.